OpenTechSchool/python-beginners/source/functions_parameters.rst

 .. tip::

-   The sum of the internal angles of any shape is always 360 degrees!
+   The sum of the external angles of any shape is always 360 degrees!

 Solution
 --------